netcrest/hazelcast-desktop/README.md

 ## Desktop Templates

-For Java 1.8, 11, and 12, Hazelcast Desktop initally opens with the preconfigured worksheet named *HazelcastExplorer*.
+For Java 1.8, 11, and 12, Hazelcast Desktop initially opens with the preconfigured worksheet named *HazelcastExplorer*.
 If for some reason, the desktop does not display the HazelcastExplorer worksheet then you can open the appropriate teamplate by selecting the pulldown menu, `File/Open...` The templates are included in the `etc/` directory.
 You can also layout the screen yourself as described below.

 ## Screen Layout